-US remembers MLK's death 50 years on
+Bells toll in US for Martin Luther King

 Martin Luther King Jr: US marks civil rights leader's death

-Commemorations are taking place across the US to honour the legacy of black civil rights leader Martin Luther King, who was assassinated 50 years ago.
+Bells have tolled in cities across the US to mark the moment 50 years ago that civil rights leader Martin Luther King was gunned down by a white supremacist.

-At the Memphis motel where Dr King was shot, a day of performances and speeches were set to take place.
+They rang out 39 times - one for each of Dr King's years.
+The main event took place at a motel in Memphis, Tennessee, where the murder took place.

-A private sermon was held on Tuesday at the church where Dr King delivered his "I've been to the mountaintop" speech the night before he was killed.
+Prominent African-American leader Jesse Jackson, who was there at the time, told the crowd the pain was still raw.

 Dr King, whose birthday is marked by a federal holiday, is held as a US hero.

-But during his lifetime he was seen as a controversial figure and considered by the US government to be a dangerous agitator.
+At Wednesday evening's Memphis event, one of the Nobel Laureate's sons, Martin Luther King III, said dramatic progress had been made in race relations, but America was nowhere near where it needed to be.

-Dr King, known to many Americans as MLK, was gunned down by a sniper while standing on his balcony during a trip to Tennessee to protest the low pay of sanitation workers.
+Dr King, known to many Americans as MLK, was gunned down by a sniper while standing on his motel balcony during a trip to Tennessee to protest against the low pay of sanitation workers.

 - Did Martin Luther King predict his own death?